3D scanning opens up a world of possibilities. Imagine being able to capture anything in the physical world and have a digital model of it in minutes.

 Laser Triangulation 3D Scanners

 Laser triangulation scanners use either a laser line or single laser point to scan across an object.
-A sensor picks up the laser light that is reflected off the object, and using trigonometric triangulation, the system calculates the distance from the object to the scanner.
+A sensor picks up the laser light that is reflected off the object and, using trigonometric triangulation, the system calculates the distance from the object to the scanner.

 The distance between the laser source and the sensor is known very precisely, as well as the angle between the laser and the sensor.
 As the laser light reflects off the scanned object, the system can discern what angle it is returning to the sensor at, and therefore the distance from the laser source to the object’s surface.

-Laser Pulse-based 3D Scanners
+Laser Pulse-Based 3D Scanners

 Laser pulse-based scanners, also known as time-of-flight scanners, are based on a very simple concept: the speed of light is known very precisely, so if we know how long a laser takes to reach an object and reflect back to a sensor, we know how far away that object is.
-These systems use circuitry that is accurate to picoseconds to measure the time it takes for millions of pulses of the laser to return to the sensor, and calculates a distance.
+These systems use circuitry that is accurate to picoseconds to measure the time it takes for millions of laser pulses to return to the sensor and calculates a distance.
 By rotating the laser and sensor (usually via a mirror), the scanner can scan up to a full 360 degrees around itself.

-Laser Phase-shift 3D Scanners
+Laser Phase-Shift 3D Scanners